-Changed in version v0.8.8: The preserve\empty argument was origionally introduced to preserve backwards compatibility, but it ended up introducing new bugs.
+Changed in version v0.8.8: The preserve_empty argument was origionally introduced to preserve backwards compatibility, but it ended up introducing new bugs.
 Additionally, no use cases were found where better to automatically discarding empty stanzas.

-Changed in version v0.8.8: The allow\level0 argument was replaced with replace\level.
-Instead of using allow\level0=False use replace\level="stanza".
-At the same time an new feature was added to support replace\level="key".
+Changed in version v0.8.8: The allow_level0 argument was replaced with replace_level.
+Instead of using allow_level0=False use replace_level="stanza".
+At the same time a new feature was added to support replace_level="key".
 The default behavior remains the same.